maxdesalle/website/content/posts/understanding-many-worlds.md

 truth.
 And the truth is this: when you stop denying reality and start taking quantum mechanics seriously, you get Many-Worlds.

-Now we can see why calling Many-Worlds an 'interpretation' is misleading.
-It is quantum theory taken literally.
-Collapse interpretations, by contrast, are extra rules pasted on top.

 <figure>
 	<img src="/everett.jpg" alt="" />
 	<figcaption style="font-size: 75%; line-height:1.2; margin-top:0.25em;">Portrait of Hugh Everett, who in 1957 released the paper "The Theory Of